Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 We advise that you contact your healthcare team if you’re affected by shortages of GLP-1 analogues.
 These shortages mean that some people may need to change to a different medication or management plan.
 Your healthcare team should be able to discuss the options with you.

-Lower doses of GLP-1 should not be doubled up as this will contribute to the shortage of the medication and GLP-1 RAs should only be obtained on prescription from registered pharmacies and not be bought online without a prescription.
+Lower doses of GLP-1 should not be doubled up and GLP-1 RAs should only be obtained on prescription from registered pharmacies and not be bought online without a prescription.
 It is not legal to obtain a GLP-1 RA without a prescription and there is a risk that the medicine may not be what it says it is.

 If this shortage is impacting on your mental health and wellbeing you can call the Diabetes UK Helpline – call 0345 123 2399.